Nderi12/php-background-job-processer/README.md

-Here’s an outline for your `README.md` file for documenting the Laravel background job runner system:

----

 # Laravel Background Job Runner System

 This project is a background job runner system implemented in a Laravel environment.
 It includes a user-friendly interface for configuring and executing background jobs with various customizable settings, such as delay, retry attempts, and priority handling.
 Additionally, it logs job processes and errors, accessible via a simple dashboard.